The true sign of intelligence is not knowledge, but imagination.”Albert Einstein

-I’m the PERFECT resource to create media for outdoor-focused nonprofits or tourism stories.
+I’m the PERFECT resource to create media for your small outdoor, educational or nonprofit organization.

 I have an uncanny knack for knowing what readers need and how to deliver it exactly when they need it.
 You might have the best, most relevant story on the internet — but if you deliver it on a day where your audience is away from their computers then you won’t have the same impact.